 7. Power-Assist Braking Concern

 Three minor accidents were reported in relation to this problem.
-It appeared to happen most often with low miles and initially suspected that higher mileage cars wouldn’t be affected at all.
+It appeared to happen most often with new vehicles with low miles and initially suspected that higher mileage cars wouldn’t be affected at all.

 In July, BMW began initiating a new camshaft geometry which prevented the seal disk from cutting off the oil port.
 Owners had to take their vehicles to the dealer to have a locking ring installed in the camshaft.
 This kept the seal disk in its proper place.